Leong Yew Koh

 Leong Yew Koh (梁宇皋 (Liáng Yǔgāo, Loeng4 Jyu5 Gou1); 22 August 1888 – 12 January 1963) was a Malayan politician who served as the 1st Yang di-Pertua Negeri of Malacca from the independence of the Federation of Malaya in August 1957 to August 1959 and Minister of Health from 1955 to 1956, Minister of Health and Social Welfare from 1956 to 1957 and Minister of Justice from 1959 to his death in January 1963.
-Being a Kuomintang member himself and serving under the Republic of China government from 1932 and later become the leader of Overseas Chinese Anti-Japanese Army branch in Perak from 1942 until 1945, he is one of the founders of the Malayan Chinese Association (MCA) in 1949 and the party first secretary-general.
+He was a Kuomintang member himself, serving under the Republic of China government from 1932 and later becoming the leader of the Overseas Chinese Anti-Japanese Army branch in Perak from 1942 until 1945, he was one of the founders of the Malayan Chinese Association (MCA) in 1949 and the party's first secretary-general.

 Early life and background

 Born in Salak Utara, Sungai Siput, Kuala Kangsar, Perak on 22 August 1888, Leong was the son of Leong Yew Teen, a Chinese migrant tin miner of Cantonese descent, who was responsible for developing Salak Utara.

 He went to Canton for his early education.
 At age 13, he came back to Malaya from China and studied in Anglo-Chinese School Ipoh and St Xavier's Institution, Penang.
 At age 16, he joined Tongmenghui Singapore.

 He went to the University of London in 1908, studying economics, sociology, political science and law.
 He graduated in 1912 with an LLB.